 After installing the first board, we installed the second the same way this time we adjusted the screws by about 1/4 inch to make sure they would not be placed in the same spot as the other side.
 Here is our pergola at this point.

 For the top of the pergola, we decided we wanted the boards to be 2″x2″x24″ and 6 inches apart.
 So for ours, we would need 8 boards.
 We decided to use a 2″x4″x8ft board because we could cut it in half down the middle to give us about a 2×2 board.
-Also we could get all 8 boards out of the one board.
+Also, we could get all 8 boards out of the one board.
 We cut the 2×4 into four pieces (we cut them to 23 7/8 inches) then we ripped them in half with a table saw (we used a neighbor!).

 Next, we found the center of the 2×6 boards, then measured 3 inches to each side.
 To make things even easier, I created a template from some scrap wood to have one be 6 inches (distance between the 2×2) and another one was 8.5 inches (distance from the 2×6 board to the end of the 2×2).
 I then placed the 6-inch template between the two marked spots.
 Placed one 2×2 on one side of the 6-inch template, then I used the 8.5-inch template to adjust the front of the 2×2.

 Once everything was spaced correctly, we pre-drilled two holes to attach the 2×2 to the 2×6’s.
 We then used the 3-inch screws to attach them into place.
 I continued this same process for the rest of the 2×2’s.
 And our pergola looked like this after we were finished.

 What do you think?
 Do you want your own pergola over a gate?
 We are really liking the look and it was simple to create.
 But want about the cost?
 Well here is our cost breakdown (we took out the cost for our 3 post):

 4″x4″ boards – $24